MicrosoftDocs/fabric-docs/docs/data-factory/connector-microsoft-365.md

 ---
 title: How to create Microsoft 365 connection
-description: This article provides information about how to do create Microsoft 365 connection in Trident.
+description: This article provides information about how to do create Microsoft 365 connection in [!INCLUDE [product-name](../includes/product-name.md)].
 author: pennyzhou-msft
 ms.author: xupzhou
 ms.topic: how-to